 What is an interest-only mortgage?

-An interest-only mortgage allows you to repay just the interest on your mortgage.
+An interest-only mortgage allows you to repay just the interest on your mortgage, rather than the loan amount.
 The rest of the mortgage balance is then paid at the end of your mortgage term.
 As a result, you’ll still owe the exact mortgage you borrowed, even when your mortgage term expires.

 Is this right for me?